robseb/rsyocto/doc/guides/4_Python.md

       ``````
   * The remote Debugging should start
   * If not: press the "**Start Debugging**" button or **F5**
-  * Now Visual Studio Code is configured to write and debug any python Code directly on *rsYocto*
+  * Now Visual Studio Code is configured to write and debug any python Code directly on the embedded Linux

        ![Alt text](VisualCodeConfig9.jpg?raw=true "Visual Studio Configuration 9")